Ray Teret: Early life

 Teret was born in Salisbury, Wiltshire.
 He grew up in Wythenshawe, attending Burnage Grammar School, gaining six O-levels.

 Career

 He began work as a warehouse clerk, apprentice heating engineer and waiter at the Ritz Ballroom in Manchester.
 In the early 1960s, Teret met Jimmy Savile after winning the Savile-run singing contest at the Palace Theatre in Manchester.
-The two men later shared a flat on Great Clowes Street in Broughton, Salford, with Teret becoming Savile's support DJ, assistant and chauffeur.
+The two men later shared a flat at 301 Great Clowes Street in Broughton, Salford, with Teret becoming Savile's support DJ, assistant and chauffeur.

 Teret joined Radio Caroline North in the mid-1960s, where he became known as "Ugly" Ray Teret.
 His theme music was "Jungle Fever" by the Tornados, and he also used "The Ugly Bug Ball" by Burl Ives.
 After leaving Radio Caroline North in 1966, two years before it closed down, Teret worked in a series of DJ- and media-related work, mainly on Piccadilly Radio in Manchester and Signal Radio in Stoke-on-Trent.